Mount Dora Expansion

 In 2017, the 6th Mount Dora Patriot Cruise and Salute was held on Sunday, November 12.
 Twenty seven veterans were honored.
 The oldest was a 100 year old WWII veteran.
 The 7th Mount Dora Patriot Cruise and Salute event was held on November 11, 2018.
 Thirty-four veterans were honored on Veterans Day and the 100th anniversary of Armistice Day.

-The 8th event will be held on Sunday, November 10.
-Over 30 veterans will be honored.
-After this year, the lead for the Mount Dora Patriot Cruise and Salute event will transfer to the American Legion, Post 35.
+The 8th event was held on Sunday, November 10.
+Thirty-three veterans were honored.
+Beginning in 2020, the lead for the Mount Dora Patriot Cruise and Salute event will transfer to the American Legion, Post 35.
 Our mission remains the same . . . honor veterans who have served and sacrificed, many of whom are wounded, ill or injured.

 This organization could not continue without the support of the City of Mount Dora and the companies and individuals that give selflessly of their finances, time and talents.
 The words “thank you” cannot begin to express our gratitude for all that is done and given to make this event possible each year.